mvantriet/carouschnell/README.md

     initialDisplayRow: number; // 1
     initialDisplayColumn: number; // 0
-    enableLazyLoading?: boolean; // false if not defined lazyLoadingRelativeOffset?: number // 0 if not defined };
+    enableLazyLoading?: boolean; // false if not defined lazyLoadingRelativeOffset?: number; // 0 if not defined };
 ```